jinjagit/blogger/README.md

 I found [this](https://stackoverflow.com/questions/34624754/how-it-works-belongs-to-user-dependent-destroy) post useful in understanding this issue.

 Adding the relevant dependent: :destroy or dependent: :delete_all to the models [tag.rb](https://github.com/jinjagit/blogger/blob/master/app/models/tag.rb) and [article.rb](https://github.com/jinjagit/blogger/blob/master/app/models/article.rb) resolves this issue.
+In my case, I had already done this, since implementing the tutorial's comments and tags sections broke my app, and inserting these clauses 'repired' the app, so I am not quite sure how one would get to the end of the tutorial and then approach the third Odin instruction as an 'extra'.
+I included this fix separately, just in case there is some way this could happen.

 ### Delete orphaned tags: